 For those who want to complete their MBA as quickly as possible, the availability of an accelerated program may be a deciding factor.
 For others, part-time programs geared for busy professionals make much more sense.
 For some MBA students, campus visits are not feasible; for others, the availability of hybrid distance/on-campus courses or the occasional face-to-face experience would be a welcome addition.
 Another narrowing factor for you might be whether a program requires or offers an internship or overseas experience.
 You may prefer the cohort style of learning in which you take courses with the same small group of MBA students the whole time or one in which you have a variety of classmates.

 There are different types of MBAs to weigh as well.
-If you have 10-plus years of experience in management, an executive MBA program may be ideal since it is geared for seasoned professionals.
+If you have 10-plus years of experience in management, an Executive MBA program may be ideal since it is geared for seasoned professionals.
 For those just getting started in the business world, a more generalist degree may be preferable.
-Still others know the specific industry they want to enter and thus may select a school that offers MBA concentrations in areas such as finance, marketing, international business or economics.
+Still others know the specific industry they want to enter and thus may select a school that offers MBA concentrations in areas such as finance, marketing or economics.

 Narrow down MBA programs according to your preferences until you’ve found one that’s best matched to your needs.
 And always keep accreditation in mind.
 Learn more about accreditation and how it came about in the next chapter.